Walter-Dalla/bank-node-backend-for-MQ/README.md

 # Bank Project for MQ text

-This is a node API to Ilustrate the rabbit MQ on action
+This is a node API to Ilustrate a simple API on node-js

 ## Installation